 Pointers for responding to a complaint

-1. The first thing to do is talk to us and to tell us what you know about the complaint and the information that’s requested.
+1. Talk to us and to tell us what you know about the complaint and the information that’s requested.
 Our aim is to try and resolve the matter to the satisfaction of both parties – the complainant and the respondent (your practice).
-Be nice to us because we’re only doing our jobs.
 We are not advocates for the complainant.

-2. The second thing to observe is timeliness.
+2. Observe is timeliness.
 Respond as promptly as you can to our requests for information.
 No one wins in a protracted complaints dispute.
 If a complaint drags on, it can become stressful, tiring and expensive for your practice and the complainant.
 There are many benefits in resolving a complaint to prevent it becoming a case before the Human Rights Review Tribunal.
-This can be an even longer and more costly process and, in the end, the Tribunal could well decide in favour of the complainant and against your practice.

-3. The third point is to remember that our goal is to resolve, not to punish.
+3. Our goal is to resolve, not to punish.
 We’re here to mediate and we do this in a number of ways.
 One of the techniques we use is to call conferences between both parties, but we’d rather keep things less formal and resolve them quickly, without a situation escalating.

 Tell us in confidence